Preventing Dog Aggressive Behavior: Fun & Easy Tips & Tricks

 By: David Codr

-For this Omaha dog training session we shared some tips to stop dog aggressive behavior.
-3 year old Akita, Senshi is extremely reactive at the sight of other dogs.
+For this Omaha dog training session we shared some tips to stop dog aggressive behavior to help 3 year-old Akita Senshi stop being reactive at the sight of unknown dogs.

 What does Dog Aggressive Behavior Look Like?

-When a dog barks and lunges at other dogs, it’s typically because they’re trying to get the other dog to move away.
+When a dog barks and lunges at other dogs, often its because they’re trying to get the other dog to move away.
 A dog might react this way for several reasons.
 These include fear, excitement, frustration, territoriality, or not enough socialization.
+Sure there are situations where its dog aggressive behavior, but in my experience working with thousand of dogs, its often not the case.

-A significant issue with this dog behavior problem is it appears to work for the dog.
+A significant issue with this dog behavior problem is the reactivity (how we prefer to label these outbursts) appears to work.
 Senshi barks and the other dog goes away.
 He doesn’t understand that dog was on a walk, only briefly passing by his home.
+He just wants the dog to go away and uses the method that works best.

-How to Stop a Dog from Lunging and Barking
+How to Stop a Dog from Dog Aggressive Behavior

 The engage disengage game is a useful technique to stop dog reactivity, whether it’s out of fear or excitement.

-Keep in mind, the distance between you and the trigger is important.
+When playing the Engage Disengage game, the distance between you and the trigger is important.
 Your dog should be close enough to see the other dog, but far enough away that they don’t react.
-If your dog starts barking or lunging, you’re too close, so take a few steps back.
+If your dog starts barking or lunging, you’re too close.
+If that happens, move away until your dog returns to calm, then return to the previous locaiton, but take a few additonal steps back.

 To begin, have someone walk past you and your dog while you wait for your dog to look at the trigger.
 As soon as they look, click your clicker or use a marker word and reward with a treat.
 The key is to reward your dog for looking at the trigger calmly and then looking back at you.

-Repeat this several times, and over time, your dog will learn to look at you as soon as they hear the click or word.
+Repeat this in short 3-6 minute practice sessions, always ending ona good repetirion.
+Over time, your dog will learn to look at you as soon as they hear the click or marker word.

-If your dog starts freezing or acting uncomfortable, you may be too close, so increase the distance and try again.
-Only move to the next stage when your dog is consistently looking back at you within a few seconds of seeing the trigger.
+If your dog starts freezing or acting uncomfortable, you may be too close, so watch for those indicators.
+If you spot them, increase the distance and try again.
+Only move to the next stage (close) when your dog is consistently looking back at you within a few seconds of seeing the trigger.

 In the second stage, the goal is for your dog to turn away from the trigger and focus on you without needing a click or treat.
 This may take several practice sessions.
 Once your dog is disengaging easily, try practicing from different angles and gradually increase the speed of the trigger.

 Anyone can do this simple dog training exercise.
-You don’t need to be a professional Akita trainer to succeed.
+You don’t need to be a professional Akita dog trainer to succeed.
+Just be sure to go at your dg’s pace and avoid them getting reactive.

 Keep training sessions short—about five minutes at a time.
 If your dog seems frustrated, end the session on a positive note by rewarding them for something simple like sitting.
 Afterward, give your dog some fun time, like a walk or play, to keep things positive.

-Training a dog to stop barking at other dogs is easy.
-Just keep the right distance and avoid moving too fast.
-When correcting any unwanted dog behavior, you always want to work at the dog’s pace.
+Training a dog to stop barking at other dogs isn’t hard with the right approach.
+Just be sure to keep the appropriate distance and avoid getting too close, too fast.
+When correcting any unwanted dog behavior, you need to work at the dog’s pace.
 I would like to see the guardian practice this simple technique daily, or as often as possible.

 Be patient and consistent.
 If your dog struggles, it’s okay to go back to earlier steps.
 The goal is to help your dog stay calm and focused when they see things that used to cause a reaction.